 3. EU FP7 programme grant: Translational Research and Patient Safety in Europe (TRANSFoRm)- Scientific co-ordinator: Brendan Delaney.
 From March 2010 to May 2015

 Olga Kostopoulou (PI of Work Package 2: "Developing diagnostic support for primary care").
 Researchers: Andrea Rosen, Thomas Round, Talya Porat.
 Amount allocated to WP2: €594,554

-Martine Nurek.
-"Predecisional information distortion in physicians' diagnostic judgements: Strengthening a leading diagnosis and/or weakening its competitor?".
-Funding: KISS-DTC (King's Interdisciplinary Social Science Doctoral Training Centre, funded by the ESRC).
-Viva passed without corrections.
+1. Martine Nurek.
+"Predecisional information distortion in physicians' diagnostic judgements".
+Funding: LISS-DTP (London Interdisciplinary Social Science Doctoral Training Programme - ESRC).
 PhD awarded 2017.

-Amanda Woolley.
+2. Amanda Woolley.
 "Clinical Intuition in General Practice: A Cognitive Psychology Perspective".
 Funding: Departmental doctoral grant.
-Viva passed with minor corrections.
 PhD awarded 2015.